 The site once known as the Longacres, a horseracing track, is now home to Kaiser Permanente’s new multi-use facility—a state-of-the-art campus encompassing office space, lab, pharmacy fulfillment and warehouse operations.
-Kaiser Permanente needed more than a new building; they needed technological updates, sustainable features, expanded capacity and improved efficiencies.
+KP needed more than a new building; they needed technological updates, sustainable features, expanded capacity and improved efficiencies.
 They also needed a design-builder they could trust to follow through on the plan.
 That’s where Ryan came in.

 While Kaiser Permanente knew that their main objective was the creation of a world class campus, they were looking for more than a builder.
 They needed a trusted partner who could not only bring a sophisticated plan to fruition, but could also provide the financing options and market insights they were looking for.

 Ryan’s characteristic open book approach was the perfect fit.
 By understanding Kaiser Permanente’s specific business objectives—both current and future—Ryan could help strategize the entire lifecycle of the project from development to sale.
 This included an offer of partnership—Kaiser Permanente had the opportunity to contribute equity if desired, in exchange for a later share in the sale.
 With transparency and accountability at every stage of the process, Kaiser Permanente could make the decisions that would support the mission of their medical center, while advancing the goals of their business.
 In Ryan, Kaiser Permanente found more than a builder; they found a long-term strategic partner.